 You may be eligible for legal aid towards the costs of mediation if you are on a low income.
 If domestic violence or child protection issues are involved you may be able to get legal aid to help with solicitors’ costs.
 Check your eligibility for legal aid or call Civil Legal Advice on 0345 345 4 345.

 Bear in mind that the more you and your spouse can do to reach agreement quickly, the lower your legal costs will be.
-It is almost always best to negotiate rather than ask the court to decide, unless there is a substantial difference between you: for example, a difference of more than £100,000 in what you think would be a fair financial settlement, or a complete disagreement on where the children should live.
+It is almost always best to negotiate rather than ask the court to decide, unless there is a substantial difference between you: for example, a marked difference in what you think would be a fair financial settlement (a sum that is large enough not to then be swallowed up by the legal fees that might be incurred fighting over this amount), or a complete disagreement on where the children should live.

 Similarly, it rarely makes sense for the respondent to defend a divorce in court - arguing that the marriage has not irretrievably broken down - as the costs will be very high and the court is likely to grant the divorce anyway.